 Writing

-We place great emphasis on the development of communication and language skills throughout the school in order to support writing and use a wide range of approaches including shared reading, storytelling and drama, and explicitly extend children’s vocabulary.
+We place strong emphasis on the development of communication and language skills throughout the school to support writing.
+This includes a range of approaches such as storytelling, drama, shared reading, modelled writing, shared writing and structured opportunities for oral rehearsal, all of which support pupils in shaping and refining their ideas before writing independently.
+Vocabulary development is explicitly taught and revisited to strengthen children’s expressive language.

 Vocabulary Development